-National Association of Colleges and Employers (NACE, 2021)
+National Association of Colleges and Employers Guide to Compensation for Interns & Co-Ops(NACE, 2022)

 US DEPARTMENT OF LABOR FACT SHEET #71

 The Federal Labor Standards Act requires "for-profit" employers to pay employees for their work.
 Interns and students, however, may not be "employees" under the FLSA-in which case, compensation for their work is not required.